+Me, myself, bye: regional alterations in glutamate and the experience of ego dissolution with psilocybin.
 The Physiology, Signaling, and Pharmacology of Dopamine Receptors.
 Alcohol shown to act in same way as rapid antidepressants.
 Yes.

 They reported in the current edition of "The Journal of Neuroscience. " Synapses between neurons process different information The brain region surrounding the hippocampus is crucial for memory forming and for processing of spatial information.
 Magic mushroom ingredient psilocybin could be key to treating depression - studies.
 A single dose of psilocybin, the active ingredient of magic mushrooms, can lift the anxiety and depression experienced by people with advanced cancer for six months or even longer, two new studies show.